jbcodemonkey/Node-Red-NMEA/README.md

 jbcodemonkey update:
 -Added \n input parser to process inputs line by line.
 -Added output sensor blocks for HomeAssistant.
+-Tested w SignalK and other tcp server nmea simulators.

 Original Content:
 Disclaimer: Since these are my first steps using node red and Javascript not every step or piece of code is the best solution that one can imagine.
 It's like a PoC.
 Use what you want to use and ignore the rest.